 Import Geometry

-The Import Geometry component is a way to let online users upload a CAD file that can be used as an input to the Grasshopper definition.
-There are two ways to import geometry using this component:
+The Import Geometry component is a way to let online users upload a CAD file that can be used as input to the Grasshopper definition.
+The component outputs a list of geometry objects extracted from the imported file.

 Supported file formats